TomAFrench/create-ocean-app/README.md

 ## How to Update to New Versions?

-If you're using the `yarn create eth-app` shorthand (the recommended approach), Yarn will automatically update Create Eth App for you.<br/>
+If you're using the `yarn create ocean-app` shorthand (the recommended approach), Yarn will automatically update Create Eth App for you.<br/>

 Otherwise, you will receive a warning in the shell with the instructions for how to update:

 ```
-A new version of `create-eth-app` is available!
+A new version of `create-ocean-app` is available!
-You can update by running: yarn global add create-eth-app
+You can update by running: yarn global add create-ocean-app
 ```

 ## Philosophy